 Relationships can be complicated and can face unexpected challenges.
 When this happens, working through the issues and examining our own thoughts and feelings can bring about real change.
 In turn, this strengthens our relationships with ourself and others.

 Challenges in significant relationships often arise from issues relating to family, money or sex.
 Therapy addresses such issues, and can also look at communication, trust and compromise.

 How therapy works:

 The type of therapy I practice is mainly humanistic.
 This means that I work with clients in the present, looking at issues and feelings in the here and now.
 There are also occasions when it is appropriate to reference the past.
 It can be helpful to consider how certain patterns of behavior have been learnt and the impact they have on ourselves and others.

 Training, qualifications & experience

 I have a degree in Humanities from London University.
 I started my professional life in market research and the voluntary sector, and developed a keen interest in working with people.
-I commenced my training as a psychotherapist at Regents University in 2002, and completed my training at Spectrum Therapy.

 Areas of counselling I deal with

-£65 for a 50 minute session.
+£65 per 50 minute individual session

 I also offer a limited number of reduced cost places for people who are unable to pay my full fee.